-We answer that he is not David's Lord by reason of anything that he was as a spirit being before he was "made flesh," and dwelt amongst us-no more than he was David's Branch or Son in his prehuman existence.
-Our Lord Jesus became David's Lord or superior, as well as "Lord of all" (Acts 10: 36), by reason of the great work which he accomplished as the Mediator of the Atonement.
-"To this end Christ both died and rose and revived, that he might be Lord both of the dead and living."
-Rom.
-14: 9
+We answer: he is not David's Lord for anything that he was as a spirit being before he was "made flesh," and dwelt amongst us-no more than he was David's Branch or Son in his prehuman existence.
+Our Lord Jesus became David's Lord, Superior, as well as "Lord of all" (Acts 10:36), for the great work that he accomplished as High Priest of the Atonement.
+"To this end Christ both died and rose and revived, that he might be Lord both of the dead and living."-Rom.
+14:9.

-True, the Logos might properly have been styled a Lord, a high one in authority, as he is styled a God, a mighty or influential one.
-Likewise the man Christ Jesus, before his death, might properly be styled a Lord, and was so addressed by his disciples, as we read, "Ye call me Lord and Master, and ye do well, for so I am."
-(John 13: 13) As the special messenger of the Covenant, whom the Father had sanctified and sent into the world to redeem the world, and whom the Father honored in every manner, testifying, "This is my beloved son, in whom I am well pleased"-it was eminently proper that all who beheld his glory, as the glory of an Only Begotten of the Father, full of grace and truth, should reverence him, hear him, obey him, and worship him-do him homage-as the representative of the Father.
+True, the Logos might properly have been styled a Lord, a high one in authority, as he is styled a God, a mighty or influential one.\ Likewise, the man Jesus, before his death, might properly be styled a Lord, and was so addressed by his disciples, as we read, "Ye call me Lord and Master, and ye do well, for so I am."
+(John 13:13).
+As the Messenger of the Covenant, whom the Father had sanctified and sent into the world to redeem the world, and whom the Father honored in every manner, testifying, "This is my beloved son, in whom I am well pleased," it was eminently proper that all who beheld his glory, as the glory of an Only Begotten of the Father, full of grace and truth, should reverence him, hear him, obey him, and worship him, do him homage, as the representative of the Father.
 But, as indicated by the Apostle in the text above cited, there was a particular and different sense in which our Lord Jesus became a Lord or Master by virtue of his death and resurrection.

-^{}It will be remembered that we are not now discussing the word "Jehovah," so frequently translated "Lord" in the Old Testament.
-We are discussing other words rendered "Lord" as in the text above quoted.
-"The Lord [Jehovah] said unto my Lord [adon-my master].
-Sit thou on my right hand," etc.
+\ It will be remembered that we are not now discussing the word "Jehovah," so frequently translated "Lord" in the Old Testament.
+We are discussing other words rendered "Lord" as in the text above quoted, "The Lord [Jehovah] said unto my Lord [adon, my master], Sit thou on my right hand," etc.

-This particular sense in which the risen Christ was "Lord of all"-"Lord both of the dead and the living"-is vitally connected with his great work as Mediator of the Atonement.
-It was for this very purpose that he became a man.
-Humanity in its depraved condition, "sold under sin" through the disobedience of Father Adam, was helplessunder the dominion of Sin and the sentence of death: and its deliverance from these evils, in harmony with the divine law, required that the penalty of Adam entailed upon his family should be fully met.
-The race required to be bought back from sin, and Christ became its purchaser, its owner-"Lord of all."
-For this very purpose he left the glory of his prehuman condition, and became the man Christ Jesus.
-And the Scriptural declaration is that he "gave himself a ransom"-a purchase price-for the race condemned in Adam.
+This particular sense in which the risen Christ was "Lord of all," "Lord both of the dead and the living," is vitally connected with his great work as High Priest of the Atonement.
+It was for this purpose that he became a man.
+Depraved humanity, "sold under sin" by the disobedience of Father Adam, was helpless-under the dominion of Sin and the sentence of death, and its deliverance from these evils, in harmony with God's law, required that the penalty of Adam entailed upon his family should be fully met.
+The race needed to be bought back from sin, and Christ became its purchaser, its owner, "Lord of all."
+For this very purpose he left the glory of his pre-human condition, and became the man Christ Jesus.
+And the Scriptural declaration is that he "gave himself a ransom," a purchase price, for the race condemned in Adam.
 Thus the whole world was "bought with a price, even the precious blood [life] of Christ."